- Remuneration policy

 The award of incentives is balanced with regard for the Company's results and objectives, the competitive envrionment, market stituation and outlook, the purpose of the individual instruments as well as personal performance.

-In 2017, the Executive Management’s remuneration was a combination of fixed salary, variable bonus and share-based payment.
+In 2018, the Executive Management’s remuneration was a combination of fixed salary and benefits, cash bonus and restricted shares.

-Fixed salary for the Executive Management totalled USD 1.6 million in 2017, whereas total remuneration including bonuses and options amounted to USD 2.4 million in 2017 against USD 2.1 million in 2016.
-In 2017, Jan Rindbo received a bonus of USD 0.4 million including retention bonus, while Martin Badsted received a bonus of USD 0.2 million.
-The value of share options granted to the Executive Management amounted to USD 0.2 million (USD 0.2 million in 2016).
+Fixed salary for the Executive Management totalled USD 1.7 million in 2018, whereas total remuneration including bonuses and options amounted to USD 2.6 million in 2018 against USD 2.4 million in 2017.
+In 2018, Jan Rindbo received a bonus of USD 0.5 million including retention bonus, while Martin Badsted received a bonus of USD 0.3 million.
+The value of share options granted to the Executive Management amounted to USD 0.2 million (USD 0.2 million in 2017).
 In determining the exercise price, a 10% premium is added to the market price at the grant date so that the options are not of value to the receivers until the shareholders have received a 10% return.
-At the grant date, the theoretical value of the options corresponded to 19% of the Executive Management’s fixed salary.
+At the grant date, the theoretical value of the options corresponded to 13% of the Executive Management’s fixed salary.
 The limit according to NORDEN’s remuneration policy is 150%.
 The Executive Management is required to reinvest 25% of any gain on their options in NORDEN shares and to keep these shares for a number of years.
 For a more detailed description of the share option programmes, see note 31 to the financial statements.

 3. Resignation and retention